statiqdev/Website/input/web/content/archives.md

-Description: Archives allow you to group and page content.
+Archives are one of the most powerful features of Statiq Web and allow you to group and page content.
----
-Coming Soon